tradingkey.logo

 Key Insights

-Wells Fargo & Co's fundamentals are relatively stable, and its growth potential is high.Its valuation is considered fairly valued, ranking 25/404 in the Banking Services industry.Institutional ownership is very high.Over the past month, multiple analysts have rated it as Buy, with the highest price target at 94.30.In the medium term, the stock price is expected to trend up.The company has been performing well in the stock market over the past month, which is supported by its strong fundamentals and technicals.The stock price is trading sideways between the support and resistance levels, making it suitable for range-bound swing trading.
+Wells Fargo & Co's fundamentals are relatively stable, with industry-average ESG disclosure.and its growth potential is high.Its valuation is considered fairly valued, ranking 47 out of 399 in the Banking Services industry.Institutional ownership is very high.Over the past month, multiple analysts have rated it as Buy, with the highest price target at 101.11.In the medium term, the stock price is expected to remain stable.Despite an average stock market performance over the past month, the company shows strong fundamentals and technicals.The stock price is trading sideways between the support and resistance levels, making it suitable for range-bound swing trading.

 Wells Fargo & Co's Score